Isfahan, half of the world

 Isfahan bazaar is a typical traditional Persian bazaar.
 These bazaars have a linear shape and different sections with lots of shops that are divided according to the profession such as selling carpets, handicrafts, carpets, and much more items.
 The section which is designated for making copper dishes is interesting despite the loud noises.
 Qeisariyeh Portal is another attractive part in the bazaar which was decorated with an impressive painting.

 This beautiful palace is located near Naqsh-e Jahan Square.
-The palace is inside a beautiful Persian garden with a large pool.
+The palace is inside a beautiful Persian Garden with a large pool.
 The palace has 20 columns and because of the columns’ reflections in the pool, it’s called Chehel Sotun which literally means forty columns.
 The palace walls are covered with superb paintings and also some precious old items like carpets are exhibited in some palace rooms.
 The fresco on the walls are the paintings of Iranian wars with other invadors and courtly feasts.

 This is a really large mosque in Isfahan, in which you will see the remains from different eras, this is why this structure is called the museum of architecture.
 This mosque has many spaces that are although simple but are exceptionally impressive.
-One of the most attractive parts to visit is Oljeitu Mihrab.
+One of the most attractive parts to visit its Oljeitu Mihrab.

 Khajou Bridge & Si-o Se Pol